 Online retail sales in 2016 increased by 15.1% and totaled an estimated $394.9 billion.
 The industry is only going to grow as more and more people are making purchases via the internet and smartphone apps.
 Who needs to drive to a store anymore when you can order whatever you need from the comfort of your couch?

 With millions of online shoppers at your fingertips, starting an eCommerce business is a great way to take advantage of an evolving retail market.
 Whether you create your own products or have a passion for business, selling products online has never been easier.
 Follow our five simple steps to learn how to start an eCommerce business today.

 Learn How to Start an ECommerce Business and Turn Your Passion into a Reality

 Decide on an Industry and Product

 - Availability: If the products you’re selling are going to succeed, there needs to be some kind of demand for them.
-Whether they’re handmade products or something you can’t get anywhere else, creating a niche that will peak customer interest is a great way to help your business succeed.
-Selling something generic or that can easily be found in a supermarket is not the best strategy when it comes to starting an Ecommerce business.
+Whether they are handmade products or something you can’t get anywhere else, creating a niche that will peak customer interest is a great way to help your business succeed.
+Selling something generic or that can easily be found in a supermarket is not the best strategy when it comes to starting an eCommerce business.

 Figure Out the Logistics of Stocking Your Product

 Now that you’ve decided on a niche industry and product you are passionate about, it’s time to think about where you’re going to get your supply.
 When it comes to suppliers, you generally have three options:

 - Finding a manufacturer who can create your product from scratch.

 - Purchasing already existing products from a supplier, wholesaler or distributor.